 It can be due to premature ovarian failure, PCOS, hyperprolactinemia, poor egg quality, underactive thyroid gland, overactive thyroid gland or chronic conditions like HIV or cancer.

-4- Radiotherapy:If radiation therapy was done near woman's reproductive organs then there are chances of fertility issues.
+4- Radiotherapy:If radiation therapy was done near a woman's reproductive organs then there are chances of fertility issues.

-Illegal Drugs: They equally contribute in infertility.
+Illegal Drugs: They equally contribute to infertility.

 Male Infertility Causes

-2- Causes of abnormal semen could be: The possible causes can be testicular surgery, testicular cancer and testicular infection.
+2- Causes of abnormal semen could be: The possible causes can be testicular surgery, testicular cancer, and testicular infection.
 Overheating of testicles in hot tubs, frequent saunas can affect.
 Ejaculation disorder, due to varicocele, genetic abnormality, hypogonadism, cystic fibrosis, radiotherapy, medications and use of illegal drugs.